timjen3/ttrpg-engine/Readme.md

 1. Die Sequence Items: These declare a `ResultName`.
 After being resolved the result will be injected into the inputs collection for use by following sequence items, conditions, and mappings.
 Use these to chain sequence item algorithms or to inform actions.

-2. Action Sequence Items: These are generics that carry a data payload that can be used by a consuming application to drive some action.
+2. Data Sequence Items: These are generics that carry a data payload that can be used by a consuming application.

 3. *Other*: Custom Sequence Items can be created by implementing the ISequenceItem interface or BaseSequenceItem abstract class.